sedoran/JustWrite/README.md

 ###Please Note

 This project is just a demo and at the present moment requires a lot of clean up and refactoring.
+Feel free to fork it and submit Pull Requests if you have any improvements.
+Also, if you feel like writing a user layer on top of the current app that would be much appreciated.
+Not sure when I'll have time to do that although the database is set up for it.

 ##Frameworks etc.